 I, Tom Mayhew was my 2019 solo show.
 It was critically acclaimed

 at the Edinburgh Fringe, and transferred to a sell-out Soho Theatre run in January 2020.
 This led to a Radio 4 series being commissioned off the back of it, titled Tom Mayhew is Benefit Scum.
-The 2nd series of this show starting airing in July 2022.
+The 2nd series of this show aired in July 2022.

 Edinburgh Fringe review by Jack Boyles for Chortle

 As you may or may not know, I’m writing these very words because I won a Chortle bursary to help working-class critical voices become better represented in comedy – an opportunity I will be eternally grateful for.
 Because good things don’t really happen to working-class people, and when they do we feel like we have cheated, are not worthy or in my case, a charlatan.